 processors are generally less powerful on mobile devices, which can cause movements of the

 KineMan skeleton to appear jerky, or even to halt, for seconds at a time.

 Another source of limitation is the browser.
 At this point in history, even the best browsers for mobile devices can exhibit unusual behaviors.
 User controls may operate abnormally or may appear incorrectly (possibly causing some confusion, if you're used to our regular version), or may occasionally disappear (e.g., after the device sleeps).

 Finally, you should be aware that browser updates can adversely affect KineMan performance, i.e.,'it worked better in the old version'.
 As the updates are generally automatic & not reversible, we can only offer support for mobile devices on an experimental basis.

 ( [Ctrl], [Alt], [Shift] )

-Actions involving modifier keys are not supported for touch screens.
-So for example, you can't select medium or fine sensitivity for the sliders.
+Actions involving modifier keys are not supported for touch screens (unless you can attach a keyboard to your mobile device).
+So for example, you can't select medium or fine sensitivity

 (Advanced Option users) Likewise, to access the Show/Hide Bones menu, the [Ctrl]-Click or [Ctrl]-RightClick methods are not available.
 Please see the 'Touch input' tab on the Instructions page for an alternative method.